March 12, 2026 (3mo ago)

 git push temps main

-Don't assume a successful deploy means everything is fine.
-Watch these five metrics for at least 15 minutes after each deployment:
+Watch these for 15 minutes after each deployment:

-A health endpoint that always returns 200 defeats the purpose of health check gating.
+A health endpoint that always returns 200 defeats health check gating.
 Always verify real dependencies:

 // Bad: always returns healthy